 The church is still unfished with a slated completion date of 2026 even though construction of the church began more than 130 years ago.
 I remember when I went in 2006 to La Sagrada Familia there were signs for the anticipated completion date – even then the thought of something being 150 years in the making blew my mind as much as the unique design.

 There are numerous biblical stories that are ornately depicted along the church’s outer structure.
-Everywhere you look, there is religious symbolism Gaudi, a devout Catholic, included in the design.
+Everywhere you look, there is religious symbolism that Gaudi, a devout Catholic, included in the design.
 I think it is safe to say that it is one of the most ornately decorated churches with immaculate attention to detail.

 2. Spend some time at Las Ramblas